Greece Moments Greece Moments

 Click here for the Epta Piges

-If you have your domicile in the northwest near Ialysos or Theologos, you can alternatively take the scenic road Kalamonas-Psinthou.
-Serpentines lead through dense coniferous forest past the Butterfly Valley to the Epta Piges.
+If you are staying in the northwest near Ialysos or Theologos, you can alternatively take the scenic Kalamonas-Psinthou road.
+Serpentines wind through dense coniferous forest past the Butterfly Valley and on to the Epta Piges.

 What is the parking situation on site?

-If you arrive at the Epta Piges by rental car, you can park for free just 50 meters from the bubbling springs (Agios Nikolaos car park), provided you get there early enough, as parking is limited.
-The Epta Piges are a popular destination for both individuals and bus tourists.
+If you arrive by rental car, you can park for free just 50 metres from the springs (Agios Nikolaos car park), provided you get there early enough, as spaces are limited.
+The Epta Piges attract both individual visitors and large groups of bus tourists.

-The buses park on the access road to the Seven Springs, but load and unload the passengers and also maneuver in the car parking lot.
-In the afternoon, the rush of visitors decreases again.
-Special care must always be taken in the visitor car park, as many families with children the Seven Springs of Rhodes.
-Peacocks and cats also run around freely here.
+Buses park on the access road and also manoeuvre in the car park itself when dropping off and picking up passengers.
+In the afternoon, visitor numbers tend to drop.
+Take extra care in the car park, as many families with children visit the Seven Springs of Rhodes.
+Peacocks and cats also roam freely around the area.

 Sieben Quellen Rhodos Parkplatz